dmparrishphd/Python4th/Dev/body2.md

 This means that any word you enter that contains a space will not have a definition.
 When you entered `the_world_is_flat\ IF\ FLAT-WORLD-WARNING\ ?`, Ariadne simply placed the string on the Stack.

+If the Python 3 representation of an item is long, Ariadne will dispay an asterisk (\*) as the representation of that item.

 Before you entered `:;`, `FLAT-WORLD-WARN-MAYBE` was undefined.
 So it, too, goes onto the Stack.